 Shoot for the Moon

-Even the most ardent proponents of the BAM project agree that mapping the activity of the brain is not something that is going to happen overnight, or even in the next few years.
+Even the most ardent proponents of the BRAIN Initiative agree that mapping the activity of the brain is not something that is going to happen overnight, or even in the next few years.
 And whether it could be done with optogenetics, optochemical genetics, or some other as yet undiscovered technique remains to be determined.

-"I think it will be similar in timeframe to the human genome," says Yuste, meaning BAM could require 15 years or more to complete.
+"I think it will be similar in timeframe to the human genome," said Yuste, meaning the BRAIN Initiative could require 15 years or more to complete.

 Even if the ultimate goal of mapping the complete set of neuronal connections within the human brain is never achieved, each small part of the map that is generated can yield fundamental insights into how neurons compute, or fail to compute in the case of brain diseases, perhaps leading to new treatments for circuits that have gone awry.
 And, Boyden points out, these type of "moon-shot" projects with heroic goals often spin off technologies that have powerful applications.